Zen Budokai

 Our System

-Zen Budokai is a complete, modern, self-defense system based on Japanese jujutsu.
+Zen Budokai is a modern, self-defense system based on Japanese jujutsu.
 Our techniques include throws, joint locks, chokes, submission holds, strikes, ground defenses, and non-lethal control techniques.
-We differ from many Brazilian Jiu-jitsu & MMA schools in that our focus is on self-defense from a standing position as opposed to competition ground fighting.
+We differ from many Brazilian Jiu-jitsu & MMA schools in that we focus more on self-defense from a standing position as opposed to competition ground fighting.
 Students learn not only how to defend themselves, but how to control threats (including weapons) and protect others.
-We have a long history in San Francisco and welcome everyone.
+We are a diverse group with a long history in San Francisco.
 There is no macho “gym” culture and no previous experience is required.

 Our Classes

 Classes are small, fun, and informal, with an emphasis on safety and mutual respect.
 We have a large curriculum with a variety of techniques, so there is always something new to learn.
 An unusual aspect of our system is that all students help teach the ranks below them (under supervision of an instructor, of course).
-We find that teaching is a great way to reinforce learning and foster positive character traits necessary for development in martial arts.
+We find that teaching is a great way to reinforce learning and foster positive character traits.
 Everyone progresses at their own pace, or as we say, “The only person you are competing with is yourself.”

 Zen Budokai can also be a great compliment to other martial arts.
 Students of striking arts have used Zen Budokai to expand their repertoire to include chokes, throws and restraining holds.
 Students of competitive grappling arts have chosen Zen Budokai to practice grappling techniques that would be illegal in competition.